RozhakXD/Followdeh/README.md

 ### Why did LIKES, COMMENTS and FOLLOWERS drop?
 - The threads system detects spam on your account so they delete likes, comments or followers on your account.
 - Maybe their Threads account was disabled or spammed.
-- Their threads are blocked or disabled by the developer, thereby canceling your likes, comments or following your account.
+- Their threads are blocked or disabled by the developer so they automatically cancel likes, comments or following your account.

 ### Requirements for logging in?
 - We require accounts to use two-factor authentication for added security.